singleron-RD/AccuraCode/docs/accura/multi_accura.md

 `--thread` Thread to use.

-`--debug` If this argument is used, celescope may output addtional file for debugging.
+`--debug` If this argument is used, accuracode may output addtional file for debugging.

-`--chemistry` Predefined (pattern, barcode whitelist, linker whitelist) combinations.
-Can be one of:
-- `accuracode384` Default value.
-Used for Singleron AccuraCode 384 wells libraries.
-- `accuracode96` Used for Singleron AccuraCode 96 wells libraries.
-- `customized` Used for user defined combinations.
-You need to provide `pattern`, `whitelist` and `linker` at the same time.

 `--pattern` The pattern of R1 reads, e.g. `C9U12T18`.
 The number after the letter represents the number
         of bases.
 - `C`: cell barcode
-- `L`: linker(common sequences)
+- `L`: linker(common sequences, can be absent in pattern design)
 - `U`: UMI
-- `T`: poly T
+- `T`: poly T.

-`--whitelist` Cell barcode whitelist file path, one cell barcode per line.

 `--linker` Linker whitelist file path, one linker per line.